-Be it Cersei who kills anyone who threatens her children or Ned Stark, who lost his head for honor; none can be called a wholly virtuous or wholly vile character.
+Be it Cersei who kills anyone who threatens her children or Ned Stark, who lost his head for honour; none can be called a wholly virtuous or wholly vile character.

 If there’s anything that Game of Thrones excels in and supersedes other productions by far, is its dialogue.
 The skill with which they’re written and the mastery with which they’re delivered is exemplary.

-Tyrion has marveled us with lines like, “a mind needs books like a sword needs a whetstone if it has to keep its edge”.
-Meanwhile, Cersei doesn’t fail to appall us either with simplicity of her words to convey a message that strikes like a bolt, when she says “power is power”.
+Tyrion has marvelled us with lines like, “a mind needs books like a sword needs a whetstone if it has to keep its edge”.
+Meanwhile, Cersei doesn’t fail to appal us either with the simplicity of her words to convey a message that strikes like a bolt, when she says “power is power”.

-While these characters are standalone examples of exemplary dialogic intercourse, there are others like the many-faced god who leaves us with unsettling curiosity.
+While these characters are standalone examples of exemplary dialogic intercourse, there are others like the many-faced god who leave us with unsettling curiosity.